adamz799/tf_flownet2/README.md

 * After installation, just copy the whole folder `FlowNet2_src` to your codebase to use.
 See `demo.py` for details.

 ### Generate video
-This fork is for generating optical flow videos
+This fork is for generating optical flow videos.

 Run the commond:
 ```
 python generate_video1.py --fullname src_video.mp4 -- mode 'color'